AG-jpg/bamba/Narrative.md

 ## Level 1 NPC:

 **Polar bears** are threaten by *habitat fragmentation* due to climate change and the expansion of Oil Companies operating in the Arctic.

+## Level 2 NPC:

+**Snowy Owls** are listed as "Vulnerable" species, as climate change leads to habitat loss and a decrease in prey to feed from.

+## Level 3 NPC:

+Microplastics have been found in the digestive systems of birds that feed on fish.
+Causing them a mortal disease called **Plasticosis**.